cybercongress/cyber/cyber.md

 There are only two ways to change the effective stake (active stake + bonded stake) of an account: direct token transfers and bonding operations.

-{\hyperref[cyber]{Cyber}} uses a very simple bandwidth model.
+[Cyber](#cyber-protocol) uses a very simple bandwidth model.
 The principal goal of this model is to reduce the daily network growth to a given constant.
 This is done to accommodate heroes (validators) with the ability to forecast any future investment into infrastructure.
 Thus, here we introduce 'watts' or 'W'.
 Each message type has an assigned W cost.
 The constant 'DesirableBandwidth', determines the desirable 'RecoveryWindow' spent by the W value.
 The recovery period defines how fast a master can recover their bandwidth from 0 back to max bandwidth.
 A master has maximum W proportional to his effective stake, determined by the following formula:
 \begin{lstlisting}
   AgentMaxW = EffectiveStake * DesirableBandwidth
 \end{lstlisting}

 The period 'AdjustPricePeriod' sums up how much W was spent during the period 'RecoveryPeriod' in the latest block.
 'SpentBandwidth' / 'DesirableBandwidths' ratio is called the fractional reserve ratio.
 When network usage is low, the fractional reserve ratio adjusts the message cost to allow masters with a lower stake to commit more transactions.
-When the demand for resources increases, the fractional reserve ratio goes \code{>1}, consequently, increasing message cost and limiting final tx count for a long-term period (W recovery will be \code{<} then W spending).
+When the demand for resources increases, the fractional reserve ratio goes > 1, consequently, increasing message cost and limiting final tx count for a long-term period (W recovery will be < then W spending).
 As no one uses all of their possessed bandwidth, we can safely use up to 100x fractional reserves within a price recalculation target period.
-Such mechanics provide a discount for creating {\hyperref[cyberlinks]{cyberlinking}}, thus, effectively maximizing demand for it.
+Such mechanics provide a discount for creating [cyberlinking](#cyberlinks), thus, effectively maximizing demand for it.
 You can see that the proposed design needs demand for full bandwidth for the relevance to become valuable.

 Human intelligence is organized in such a manner that none-relevant and none-important memories are forgotten over time.
 The same can be applied to the relevance machine.
-The relevance machine can implement \linkgreen{https://ipfs.io/ipfs/QmP81EcuNDZHQutvdcDjbQEqiTYUzU315aYaTyrVj6gtJb}{aggressive pruning strategies}, such as, the pruning of the history of the formation of the {\hyperref[knowledge-graph]{knowledge graph}}, or forgetting links that become less relevant.
+The relevance machine can implement [aggressive pruning strategies](https://ipfs.io/ipfs/QmP81EcuNDZHQutvdcDjbQEqiTYUzU315aYaTyrVj6gtJb), such as, the pruning of the history of the formation of the [knowledge-graph](#knowledge-graph), or forgetting links that become less relevant.

-As a result, the implemented cybernomics of {\hyperref[cyb]{CYB}} tokens serves not just as will-expression and spam-protection mechanisms, but also, functions as an economics regulation tool that can align the processing capacity of heroes and the market demand for processing.
-The go-cyber implementation of the relevance machine is based on a very straightforward mechanism, called: cyber\~{}Rank.
+As a result, the implemented cybernomics of [CYB](#cyb) tokens serves not just as will-expression and spam-protection mechanisms, but also, functions as an economics regulation tool that can align the processing capacity of heroes and the market demand for processing.
+The go-cyber implementation of the relevance machine is based on a very straightforward mechanism, called: cyber\~Rank.

 ## cyber\~Rank